cmota/alicerce/README.md

 Corresponds to your project name.

 * author [@cafonsomota]:
-To the author of the project: you 🙂.
+The author of the project: you 🙂.

 * repo_name [com.cmota.alicerce]:
 The package name of your project.
 Don't forget that you need to add at least a "." since it's mandatory by Android.